Intro to Iggy Place Data

 housing_units_10_to_19_in_structure), and value (

 water data attributes indicate the type of water body.

 - Type of water body

-park data attributes indicate the type of park.
+protected_area data attributes indicate the type of protected area:

 The full set of underlying data sources and attributes is detailed in the Iggy Data Dictionary.